All Episodes

 So it was 44,000 votes roughly.

-You've got your Rasmussen reports, Trump over seven, uh uh up seven over Biden.
+You've got Raspbos and reports, Trump over seven, up seven over Biden.

 Over Biden.

-Harvard Harris, which is conducted by Mark Penn, Hillary Clinton's pollster, Trump's leading by s by six points among registered voters.
+Harvard Harris, which is conducted by Mark Penn, Hillary Clinton's pollster, Trump's leading by six points among registered voters, seven points.

-And so and the economists, you gov, they've got us up too.
+And so, so, and the economist you gov, they've got us up too.

-Oh, Trump would lose to Biden, but DeSantis would narrowly beat by Biden.
+Oh, Trump would lose to Biden, but DeSantis would narrowly beat Biden.

-There's too many educated voters, they're either short Republicans or short conservatives, and and not not that education's a bad thing, but if you put more college People, college educated voters in there, and less working class voters, where Trump wins big among the working men and women, then you're skewing the polls towards Biden away from Trump.
+But if you put more college people, college-educated voters in there and less working-class voters, where Trump wins big among the working men and women, then you're skewing the polls towards Biden away from Trump.

 And so they did that, where you say, hey, this poll, the demographics are skewed.

-So they're doing this to manufacture a poll that says Trump can't win in DeSantis Ken.
+So they're doing this to manufacture a poll that says Trump can't win and DeSantis can.

-And it's not a reflection of the actual models of a likely presidential turnout in those in those uh battleground states.
+And it's not a reflection of the actual models of a likely presidential turnout in those battleground states.

-You've got potentially some other legal actions uh against Trump.
+You've got potentially some other legal actions against Trump.

-You you've got, you know, in Fulton County, Georgia, if any Willis, the district attorney seems uh bound and determined to do exactly what Bragg did.
+You've got, you know, in Fulton County, Georgia, Fanny Willis, the district attorney, seems bound and determined to do exactly what Bragg did.

-You've got Jack Smith, the special counsel looking into January 6th, as well as the Mar-a-Lago documents and the FBI raid, um, where you have essentially the attorney general trying to criminalize a civil statute, which is ludicrous in my judgment as a lawyer.
+You've got Jack Smith, the special counsel, looking into January 6th, as well as the Mar-a-Lago documents and the FBI raid, where you have essentially the Attorney General trying to criminalize a civil statute, which is ludicrous in my judgment as a lawyer.

 We'll continue to go up because if you don't think Donald Trump's ahead in the polls right now, just look at those prosecutions coming from Biden and his political allies.

-And have they has Biden weaponized the justice system to prosecute their political opponents?
+And has Biden weaponized the justice system to prosecute their political opponents?

-All right, I want to take a quick break when we come back.
+All right, I want to take a quick break.

-I want to delve into the impact of the Biden family corruption scandals, and in particular, and I've long written that Biden appears to be in the pocket of the Chinese Communist Party by virtue of the millions of dollars that have uh flowed into Biden bank accounts.
+When we come back, I want to delve into the impact of the Biden family corruption scandals and in particular, and I've long written that Biden appears to be in the pocket of the Chinese Communist Party by virtue of the millions of dollars that have flowed into Biden bank accounts.

-I want to get your your input on what Americans think of that.
+I want to get your input on what Americans think of that.

 My guest is John McLaughlin of McLaughlin Associates, one of the best pollsters in America.

-I'm Greg Garrett, filling in for Sean Hannity.
+I'm Greg Jarrett, filling in for Sean Hannity.

 This is the Sean Hannity Show.